 A: I love the idea that before we are born we have already chosen our ‘The One’, the person that makes sense for our specific life – but that we may also have a Soul Mate.
 Can you be in love with two people at once?
 I also wanted to explore the complicated concept of love – from friendships and relationships, to family dynamics and giving interesting twists on predictable and traditional tropes.

 Q: Who will enjoy reading The Path Keeper?

-A: Because of the various mystical elements in the book, and the nineteen year old protagonist, the book is classified as Young Adult Fantasy Romance – but YA is not just for Young Adults, I feel very passionately about that!.
+A: Because of the various mystical elements in the book, and the nineteen year old protagonist, the book is classified as Young Adult Urban Fantasy – but YA is not just for Young Adults, I feel very passionately about that!
 I have received great reviews from readers of all ages that have enjoyed being swept away with the romance and page-turning thrills of the story.
 If you believe in miracles and the power of love, and want to lose yourself in the gritty streets of London or the wild mountains of Spain, then The Path Keeper Series is for you!

 Q: What do you think people will learn from The Path Keeper?

 A: I’m not out to teach anyone a moral lesson or preach, in fact what I find fascinating about being a writer is how every person takes something different away from my stories.
 It was the same when writing the book, I had one idea in mind and then the characters ran off and started doing their own thing.
 It was important to me that I had a strong female protagonist, but one that was also vulnerable and had flaws and imperfections.
 I wanted to write a story that stayed with the readers a long time after putting down the book, a story that made them question themselves and what they thought they already knew.

 Q: You touch upon a lot of taboo subjects in your books.
 How do you deal with the fact that some people may get upset?